-Statements of net assets
+• Statements of net position

-These statements provide information about the GNHWPCA's investments in resources (assets) and its obligations to creditors (liabilities), with the difference between them reported as net assets.
-Over time, increases or decreases in net assets may serve as a useful indicator of whether the financial position of the GNHWPCA is improving or deteriorating.
+These statements provide information about the GNHWPCA's investments in resources (assets) and its obligations to creditors (liabilities), with the difference between them reported as net position.
+Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of the GNHWPCA is improving or deteriorating.

-Statements of revenues, expenses, and changes in net assets
+Statements of revenues, expenses, and changes in net position

-These statements demonstrate changes in net assets from one period to another by accounting for operating and non-operating revenues and expenditures and measuring the financial results of operations combined with any capital contributions to determine the net change in assets for the period.
-This change combined with the beginning of the period net assets balance reconciles to the net assets at the end of the period.
+These statements demonstrate changes in net position from one period to another by accounting for operating and non-operating revenues and expenditures and measuring the financial results of operations combined with any capital contributions to determine the net change in position for the period.
+This change combined with the beginning of the period net position balance reconciles to the net position at the end of the period.
 The information may be useful to determine how the GNHWPCA has funded its costs.